 Darrien Hunt, 22, was shot to death while carrying a 40-inch samurai-type sword.

-that Hunt "lunged" at two officers, Cpl.
+Prosecutors said that Hunt “lunged” at two officers, Cpl.
 Matt Schauerhamer and Officer Nicholas Judson and their actions were reasonable.
-The medical examiner's autopsy report determined Hunt was shot six times, once in the back.
+The medical examiner’s autopsy report determined Hunt was shot six times, once in the back.

 The lawsuit alleges that under the Second Amendment, Hunt had a right to carry the sword and the two officers did not have a right to demand that he surrender.

 The suit contends that Hunt was shot while he was fleeing, that police used excessive force and that the officers’ actions “manifested malicious, reckless, and callous indifference to the rights and very life of Darrien Hunt.”

 “They demanded that he give up his sword – they had no right to do that.
 He was causing no harm,” family attorney Robert Sykes said.
 “They provoked an incident with this peaceful man.”